Happy Public Domain Day 2025! See what’s free to read on January 1.

 Happy Public Domain Day!

-Around the world, people celebrate Public Domain Day on January 1, the day in which copyright expires on some older works, putting them in the public domain in many different countries.
+Around the world, people celebrate Public Domain Day on January 1, the day in which copyright expires on some older works and they enter the public domain in many different countries.

 In the U.S. Constitution, copyright terms were meant to be very limited in order to “promote the Progress of Science and useful Arts.”
 The first copyright act, written in 1790 by the founding fathers themselves, set the term to be up to twenty-eight years.

-But since then, powerful corporations have continuously extended the length of copyright to promote not the progress of society, but their profit.
-The result is that today in the U.S., work only enters the public domain ninety-five years after publication.
-Our cultural output is locked away from us for nearly a century.
+But since then, powerful corporations have repeatedly extended the length of copyright to promote not the progress of society, but their profit.
+The result is that today in the U.S., work only enters the public domain ninety-five years after publication—locking our culture away for nearly a century.

-Ever since then, each year we’ve been joining our international friends in celebrating Public Domain Day by preparing some of the biggest literary hits of the year for you to read on January 1.
+Ever since then, we’ve been celebrating Public Domain Day by preparing some of the year’s biggest literary hits for you to read on January 1.

 And 1929 was a literary doozy!

 Books by William Faulkner, Ernest Hemingway, Mahatma Gandhi, and John Steinbeck enter the U.S. public domain.
-Joining these esteemed names is the English translation of All Quiet on the Western Front; Red Harvest, the first novel featuring the Continental Op, the nameless hard-boiled noir detective who created the archetype for every hard-drinking, fedora-wearing private eye to grace page and screen since; and much more.
+Joining these esteemed names is the English translation of All Quiet on the Western Front, the war novel so grisly that it was banned in parts of Europe; Red Harvest, the first novel starring the Continental Op, the hard-boiled noir detective who formed the archetype for every hard-drinking, fedora-wearing private eye to grace page and screen since; and much more.

 Our friends at the Public Domain Review have written about some other things that enter the public domain this year, too.

-At Standard Ebooks, our volunteers have been working hard these past few months to prepare a selection of 1929 ebooks for Public Domain Day, and now we’re excited to finally be able to share these 1 new ebooks with you!
-Join us in celebrating the liberation of our cultural heritage by downloading these ebooks we’ve prepared for you, and reading them for free:
+These past few months at Standard Ebooks, our volunteers have been working hard to prepare a selection of the books published in 1929 in advance of Public Domain Day.
+We’re excited to finally be able to share these 20 new free ebooks with you!